bbleak-repo/outlook-extractor/README.md

 # Outlook Email Extractor

 A cross-platform application for extracting and managing emails from Microsoft Outlook with a user-friendly interface.
+Now with full macOS support and enhanced export capabilities.

 ## Features

+- **Cross-Platform**: Fully supported on both Windows and macOS
-- Extract emails from Outlook with various filtering options
+- **Email Extraction**: Extract emails with various filtering options
-- Threaded conversation view
-- Multiple storage backends (SQLite, JSON)
-- Configurable data extraction (attachments, embedded images, links, etc.)
+- **Threaded Conversations**: View and manage email threads
+- **Multiple Storage Backends**: SQLite and JSON support
+- **Advanced Export**: Export to CSV with customizable templates
-- Secure handling of sensitive information
+- **Data Security**: Secure handling of sensitive information
-- Cross-platform support (Windows, macOS)
+- **Performance Optimized**: Lazy loading for better performance
+- **Modern UI**: Clean, responsive interface with theme support

 ## Prerequisites